-Step One: Tell your employer!
+- Tell your employer!
 This sounds obvious but can be a big stumbling block with non-serious injuries, if you decide months later that you want to claim expenses linked to an injury.
 Don’t put it off.
 Tell them about it.
 That’s why your employer pays for this insurance.
-They will notify their insurer and you will receive a claim number, a case manager and a contact at your workplace, usually a HR person who should all help you get back to full and pain free work as quickly as possible.
+They will notify their insurer and you will receive a claim number, a case manager and a contact at your workplace, usually a HR person who should all help you get back to full and pain-free work as quickly as possible.

-Step Two: Book in to see your GP.
+- Book in to see your GP.
 This formalises the medical component.
-You can see an Osteopath, or Physio or Chiro for that matter up to eight times first without approval and you may see the Osteo before the GP, but we will always encourage you to check in with the GP too.
+You can see an Osteopath, Physio or Chiro up to eight times first without approval and you may see the Osteo before the GP, but we will always encourage you to check in with the GP too.
 They will fill out a certificate of capacity and this, plus our treatment plan, will form the basis of your expected return to work plan.
 Those documents will be issued to your insurer.
-Having this at an early stage in your reciovery process is crucial.
+Having this at an early stage in your recovery process is crucial.
 It means the assessment will be most accurate and allow the best return to work prediction.

 Caveat: The Laws governing workplace safety are both federal and state laws, but are administered on the state level.
 In NSW the relevant body is Workcover NSW.
 As Sydney Health Professionals operate in NSW, this article may not be the most accurate source of info for workers from other states.